Egon Mayer: Aerial victory claims

 According to US historian David T. Zabecki, Mayer was credited with 102 aerial victories.
+Spick also lists him with 102 aerial victories claimed in 353 combat missions, and a mission-to-claim ratio of 3.46.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 102 aerial victory claims, plus five further unconfirmed claims.
 All of his victories were claimed on the Western Front and include 27 four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 14 West 3853".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.